Jared Leto on a Suicide Squad “Ayer Cut”: “Why Not?”

 — Variety (@Variety) November 19, 2021

 While it’s easy to feel like this is all kind of spiraling, to be fair, it’s not like Leto’s out there pushing for it like Ayer has been.
-He was asked whether or not the alternate cut should be released, and ultimately, I have to agree with him, especially in the age of streaming services, as he points out.
+He was specifically asked for his opinion on whether or not the alternate cut should be released, and ultimately, I have to agree with him, especially in the age of streaming services, as he points out.
 Just as with Snyder’s Justice League, I’m certainly curious enough about the differences to check out the alternate version, even if it doesn’t wind up vastly changing my opinion of the movie’s quality overall.

 It’s all feeling like a very familiar pattern, though, with the stars of Justice League eventually joining in Snyder’s push for his own version feeling like something of a turning point towards that actually happening.
 Still, Justice League’s theatrical cut was a much bigger box office draw than Suicide Squad in the first place, which may ultimately be a factor if Warner Bros. isn’t similarly invested in milking all it can from additional Suicide Squad content.